-Refer to Steering Wheel Controls -radio and climate control features section in the Controls and Features chapter for operation instructions.
+Refer to Steering Wheel Controls in this chapter for operation instructions.

 Radio/climate controls lockout

 The rear radio/climate control feature can be locked out by pressing the 3 and the 5 buttons on the radio simultaneously while the radio is on.
 To enable the rear radio/climate controls, press the 3 and the 5 buttons again.